SamCH93/thesis/README.md

-# thesis
+# Reverse-Bayes Methods for Replication Studies and Beyond

-Files for reproducing my PhD thesis
+This repository contains all files for reproducing the PhD thesis from Samuel Pawel

+TODO write instructions